dmidlo/histdata.com-tools/docs/temporal-sidecar-performance.md

 ## Dataset-Period Batching

-`DatasetPlanWorkflow` still produces bounded `WorkItem` metadata for the full request.
+`DatasetPlanWorkflow` persists the full dataset plan to the manifest store.
+It keeps inline `WorkItem` metadata only for small plans, then spills larger plans out of workflow history and returns `dataset_plan_ref` plus `dataset_plan_batches`.
 Before operation workflows run, each coarse pair/timeframe partition is expanded into deterministic child workflow batches grouped by:

 - pair
 - timeframe